josedavid2101/Jose_Portfolio/README.md

-<h1 align="center"> Data Science and Analytics Portfolio - Jose Nino</h1>
+<h1 align="center"> Research science and Data Analytics Portfolio - Jose Nino</h1>

-Repository containing portfolio of data science, analytics and optimization projects completed by me for work, academic, self learning, and hobby purposes.
-Presented in the form of Jupyter notebooks, and Matlab files.
+Repository containing a portfolio of data science, analytics, and optimization projects completed by me for work, academic, self-learning, and hobby purposes.
+Presented in the form of Jupyter notebooks and Matlab files.

 - **LinkedIn**: [linkedin.com/jose-nino-4101](https://www.linkedin.com/in/jose-nino-4101/)